Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Results and discussion

 In what follows, we focus first on finding regimes with simultaneously large $\eta_1$ and $\tilde\Gm_{\rm rad;md} = \Gm_{\rm rad;md} / \Gm_{\rm rad;md;0}$, where subscript ``0'' denotes the respective quantity in the absence of particle.
 Figure~\ref{fig:MD_TiO2}(a) shows that the MD branching ratio approaches the limit value $\approx 1$ for a variety of sphere sizes and emitter positions.
-As obvious from eq~\ref{brdf}, $\eta_1= 1$ is the largest value which the branching ratio for MD transition can ever attain.
+As obvious from Eq.~(\ref{brdf}), $\eta_1= 1$ is the largest value which the branching ratio for MD transition can ever attain.
 Therefore, for the configurations at which $\eta_1$ approaches unity, the transitions from the parent level $^5$D$_0$ level of Eu$^{3+}$ are entirely dominated by the MD transition.
-Figure~\ref{fig:MD_TiO2} shows close correlations between peaks of the branching ratio, MD radiative decay rates, and the directivity $\mathcal{D}_{\rm md}$ of emission of (tangentially oriented) MD with the {\em magnetic} (TE) resonances ($\mathcal{D}_{\rm md}$ in eq~(SI.23), see Supporting Information).
+Figure~\ref{fig:MD_TiO2} shows close correlations between peaks of the branching ratio, MD radiative decay rates, and the directivity $\mathcal{D}_{\rm md}$ of emission of (tangentially oriented) MD with the \textit{magnetic} (TE) resonances.
+Directivity $\mathcal{D}_{\rm md}$ is a relation of the power emitted into a certain direction (in our case, into the $-x$ direction) to the solid angle averaged emitted power see Eq.~(\ref{Ddf}) in Appendix~\ref{sc:directivity} for details.
 For the parallel dipole orientation, magnetic and electric transitions have decay rate enhancement factors that are spectrally well separated.
-For the perpendicular dipole orientation, both electric and magnetic dipole emitters exhibit common maxima, consistent with ref~\citenum{Rolly2012b}.
-Indeed, according to eqs~(SI.6) and~(SI.7) (see Supporting Information), one may expect radiative decay rates for the radially oriented ED and MD emitters to follow the TM and TE resonances of spheres, respectively.
+For the perpendicular dipole orientation, both electric and magnetic dipole emitters exhibit common maxima, consistent with Ref.~\cite{Rolly2012b}.
+Indeed, according to Eqs.~(\ref{eq:EDdecay}) and~(\ref{eq:MDdecay}) (see Appendix~\ref{sc:mdrates}), one may expect radiative decay rates for the radially oriented ED and MD emitters to follow the TM and TE resonances of spheres, respectively.
 At the same time, the tangentially oriented ED and MD emitters exhibit enhanced radiative decay rates at both TE and TM resonances.